Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 The Calgary Housing Market

-Securing a job and creating a career plan are essential for new immigrants.
-But you also need to find somewhere to live in Calgary.
-Finding a home in Calgary shouldn’t be too difficult, as there are plenty of options.
-You can consider short-term accommodation and rentals if you are not ready to buy just yet.
+Securing a job and creating a career plan is vital for new immigrants.
+But, you also need to find somewhere to live in Calgary.
+There are plenty of housing options in Calgary.
+Renting a place is your first housing priority, especially if you are not yet ready to buy your first home in Canada.

 Is Housing Expensive in Calgary, Alberta?

-Home purchase costs are less than in larger cities like Vancouver or Toronto.
-But Calgary is one of the more expensive cities to live in.
-Rental costs are quite high compared to other Canadian cities.
+Home purchase costs are less than in cities like Vancouver or Toronto.
+But Calgary is still expensive.
+Rental prices are declining, but are higher than in smaller or mid-sized Canadian cities.

 Where you choose to live within the city can have a large financial difference.
 Neighbourhoods such as Bayview, Parkdale, Roxboro, and Elbow Park are expensive.
 The more affordable areas include Deer Ridge, Renfrew, Evanston, Rocky Ridge, and Coach Hill.